CiscoDevNet/NSO-Playground-Local-Install/README.md

 - Can I reset the environment?

   - Yes, click on the reset button at the bottom-right corner.
-This will fully reset the container.
+This action full resets the container.

       <img src="img/reset_button.png" width="100px" height="auto" alt="webUI">

-  - Be aware this will remove any work not saved on the remote GitHub repository.
+  - If you want to keep some work, make sure you save it on your remote GitHub repository first.

+- How to enable the [VS Code NSO Developer Studio - Explorer?](https://marketplace.visualstudio.com/items?itemName=CiscoCrossworkNSO.nso-explorer).

+  - This extension is already present on the playground.
+  - To use the extension, follow next the steps:
+    - Enable the NSO webUI and authentication.
+Default on local install.
+    - Refresh the explorer extension (load icon inside the extension).

-- What NEDs come with the container?
+- Which NEDs come with the container?

-  - Example NEDs.
-These should be considered as examples.
+  - Example NEDs, which must be considered as examples.
 NEDs in the container are only used to run the simulated networks.
-Do not use these with real devices.
+Do not use these example NEDs with real devices.

     ```bash
     developer:~ > ls -1 $NCS_DIR/packages/neds/